PIERGroup/arubaos_crash_detection/README.md

 ### controller_crash
 This tool will look for controller crashes and report on them

-### crash_email_cron.sh
+### cron scripts
-This is a sample cron job that can be used to email out the results of the tool
+Sample cron jobs that can be used to email out the results of the tools

+### controller_commands
+This will run the commands listed in controller_command_list Format for the controller_command_list is

+column delimeter is ;
+1st field: MM, MD, or MM/MD - run on the MM, MD, or Both 2nd field: command to run
+3rd field: Can be blank or only display if "col:column number (space delimeted),math compare:number to compare to" math compares for 3rd field: gt, lt, gte, lte, eq, neq

+Examples:
+MM/MD;show process monitor statistics | include mswitch | exclude PROCESS_RUNNING;""
+MD;show datapath utilization | include SPGW,SP,FPGW,DPI,FP | exclude Path;"col:9,gte:70"
+MD;show cpuload | include idle;"col:6,lte:25"
+MD;show datapath bwm type 0 | include "0     ";"col:5,gte:9000"

-Contributor from Aruba ERT - David Nie, david.nie@hpe.com Please submit a GitHub issue with any feedback
+Contributor from Aruba PSE - David Nie, david.nie@hpe.com Please submit a GitHub issue with any feedback